Alex Greenwich

 Alexander Hart Greenwich (born 28 November 1980) is an Australian politician.
-He is a member of the New South Wales Legislative Assembly, representing the seat of Sydney since the 2012 Sydney by-election.
+He is a member of the New South Wales Legislative Assembly, representing the seat of Sydney since a 2012 by-election.
 He ran as an independent and was backed by his predecessor, independent Clover Moore.

 He was also the co-chair of Australian Marriage Equality and one of the key leaders of the successful "Yes" campaign for the Australian Marriage Law Postal Survey in 2017 and abortion legalisation within New South Wales in 2019.
 He is a proponent of LGBTQ rights by helping to pass laws that respond to issues within the LGBTQ community.
 He helped legalise voluntary assisted dying in 2022.

 Early years and background

 Greenwich was born in New Zealand to a Georgian father and American mother.
 His father, Victor Greenwich Dadianov (formerly the Honorary Consul-General of Georgia in Sydney, 2004–2013), was born Prince Victor Dadianov of the princely Georgian Dadiani family but his mother changed the name to Greenwich after they moved as refugees to New Zealand from Russia after the Second World War.
 At the age of seven, Greenwich moved with his family to Sydney.
 From his family residence in Circular Quay, Greenwich was educated at Sydney Grammar School and completed a Bachelor of Arts in Human Resource Management and Russian Studies at the University of New South Wales.
 From 1 December 1998 to 1 December 2012, Greenwich was the Managing Director of his own recruiting agency, Winning Attitudes Recruitment.

 He is a direct descendant of the House of Dadiani, one of the oldest royal houses in Eastern Europe.